fbpx

 Review the Participant Agreement and complete the online Application prior to purchasing and installing the equipment.
 SVCE will send you an email confirming your reservation.
 For existing building projects, SVCE will reserve your incentive for up to 12 months from the date of reservation.
 New construction funds will be reserved for up to 3 years.

-2. Install the EV charging equipment.
+Step 2: Install the EV charging equipment.

 Complete installation of your Level 1 or Level 2 chargers and, if applicable, complete your electrical panel upgrade.